-- (A) ATTACHMENT LIFT LEVER Used to raise and lower the mower or other attachments mounted to your tractor. - (B) CLUTCH/BRAKE PEDAL Used for braking the tractor and starting the engine. - (C) PARKING BRAKE Locks clutch/brake pedal into the brake position. - (D) THROTTLE/CHOKE CONTROL Used for starting and controlling engine speed. - (E) ATTACHMENT CLUTCH LEVER Used to engage the mower blades, or other attachments mounted to your tractor. - (F) IGNITION SWITCH Used for starting and stopping the engine.
+- (A) ATTACHMENT LIFT LEVER Used to raise and lower mower or other attachments mounted to tractor. - (B) BRAKE PEDAL Used for braking the tractor and starting the engine. - (C) PARKING BRAKE Locks clutch/brake pedal into the brake position. - (CC) PARKING BRAKE SYMBOL Indicates a starting fault when the parking brake is disengaged. - (D) THROTTLE CONTROL Used to control engine speed. - (E) ATTACHMENT CLUTCH SWITCH Used to engage mower blades or other attachments mounted to tractor. - (EE) BLADE SWITCH SYMBOL Indicates a fault when the attachment clutch switch is engaged. - (F) SMARTSWITCH IGNITION (SSI) BUTTON Used for starting/stopping engine and communicating status updates. - (G) REVERSE OPERATION SYSTEM (ROS) Allows operation of mower deck or other powered attachment while in reverse.

-- (G) REVERSE OPERATION SYSTEM (ROS) "ON" PO-SITION - Allows operation of mower or other powered attachment while in reverse. - (H) LIGHT SWITCH Turns the headlights on and off. - (K) FORWARD DRIVE PEDAL Used for forward movement of tractor. - (L) REVERSE DRIVE PEDAL Used for reverse movement of tractor. - (M) FREEWHEEL CONTROL Disengages transmission for pushing or slowly towing the tractor with the engine off. - (P) SERVICE MINDER/HOUR METER Indicates when service is required for the engine and mower.
+- (H) HEADLIGHT BUTTON Turns the headlights on/off. - (I) BATTERY INDICATOR BUTTON Used to indicate low battery voltage or a charging system fault. - (J) CRUISE CONTROL LEVER Used to set forward movement of tractor at desired speed without holding the forward drive pedal. - (K) FORWARD DRIVE PEDAL Used for forward movement of tractor. - (L) REVERSE DRIVE PEDAL Used for reverse movement of tractor. - (M) FREEWHEEL CONTROL Disengages transmission for pushing or slowly towing the tractor with the engine off. - (P) SERVICE MINDER/HOUR METER Indicates when service is required for the engine and mower. - NOTE: G, H, and I are also used as the numerical input buttons for entering the passcode.